skaman82/HW3_tracker/README.md

 • Function: "Raise to wake" doesnt work on my watch

+• Weather don't show up on the dashboard (when you swipe right on the watch face) only cloud icon

 • Not a bug but but a suggestion: I would love if an interactive watch face style could be locked (now it is still changes style/colors on tap)